What Resort to Choose in Costa Rica

 1. Concierge & Service at the Resort

-About a week before our stay we received an email from, Noelia, one of the concierge team checking in with us to confirm a few final pieces.
-As soon as the driver pulled up to the resort Noelia was waiting out front to escort us to reception.
-Which was in a beautiful outdoor setting where we could continue to watch the sunset while we were checking in for our stay.
+Approximately a week prior to our visit, we received an email from Noelia, a member of the concierge team, to confirm some final details.
+When our driver arrived at the resort, Noelia was waiting at the entrance to guide us to the reception.
+The reception area was set in a stunning outdoor location, allowing us to enjoy the sunset as we checked in for our stay.

-She was a project managers dream for a concierge.
-Every car she coordinated for us during our stay arrived on time.
-Every employee was so friendly and fun and they knew your name and your room, without an introduction.
-The seamless communication that occurs behind the scenes was TOP NOTCH!
-They did not miss a beat and once I asked I never had to ask again, in fact, I felt like they could almost anticipate what we needed.
+She was the ideal concierge for any project manager.
+Every car she arranged for us during our stay was punctual.
+Every staff member was incredibly friendly and engaging, and they knew your name and room number without needing an introduction.
+The behind-the-scenes communication was EXCEPTIONAL!
+They never missed a detail, and once I made a request, I never had to repeat it; it felt as though they could anticipate our needs.

-We never had to sign a bill for anything purchased.
-It was a nice touch to be able to walk away from the bar or dining table when we were ready without having to wait on anyone.
-At the end of our stay we were provided with a list of everyone that served us and we could leave individual tips for anyone or everyone.
+We never had to sign a bill for any purchases.
+It was a pleasant experience to leave the bar or dining table whenever we were ready without waiting.
+At the end of our stay, we received a list of everyone who served us, allowing us to leave individual tips for any or all of them.

 2. The Views & Rooms in our resort

-The villa we stayed in was called Villa Romantica and it was stunning.
-The two walls of windows from our bed was an amazing way to wake up.
-I also loved having a private plunge pool on our patio so we could have quiet time away from other guests when we chose.
-We regularly saw toucans as well as other birds on property and heard the howler monkeys every evening.
+We stayed in a stunning villa named Villa Romantica.
+Waking up with two walls of windows by our bed was incredible.
+I also enjoyed having a private plunge pool on our patio, allowing us to have peaceful moments away from other guests whenever we wanted.
+We frequently spotted toucans and other birds on the property and heard the howler monkeys every evening.

-The large bathroom came with double sinks and double shower heads.
-It was beautiful and had a floor to ceiling window as well.
+The spacious bathroom featured double sinks and dual shower heads.
+It was stunning and also had a floor-to-ceiling window.

-There were only two things about the room I was not crazy about.
-First, the minimal closet and shelf space for storing your clothes.
-Second, the air conditioner was located in the living room and it did cool the villa down but only when we closed the bedroom curtains by early afternoon and turned the temperature down before we headed to dinner.
-We learned this the hard way about our first night of not sleeping well.
-Anyone else prefer sleeping in a freezer?
+There were only two aspects of the room that I wasn't thrilled about.
+First, the limited closet and shelf space for storing clothes.
+Second, the air conditioner was situated in the living room, and while it did cool the villa, it required us to close the bedroom curtains by early afternoon and lower the temperature before heading to dinner.
+We discovered this the hard way after a restless first night.
+Does anyone else prefer sleeping in a freezer?
 LOL

-But the wrap around deck and private plunge pool were amazing!
+However, the wraparound deck and private plunge pool were incredible!

-We also had amazing views of the Pacific Ocean and Whales Tale beach from the dining area.
+From the dining area, we also enjoyed stunning views of the Pacific Ocean and Whales Tale beach.

 3. The Other Guests

-We were very fortunate to have the best guests during our stay.
-The first night we walked up to the bar we met two other couples (not traveling together) that were chatting and laughing as if they had been friends for years.
-Dave and I quickly joined in.
-In fact, all the couples at the resort were so kind and a few were on their 3rd or 4th visit to Costa Rica and were a wealth of knowledge and recommendations on tours and other areas to visit.
-Had we not been on our honeymoon we probably would have spent a lot more time getting to know each of them.
+We were incredibly lucky to have such wonderful guests during our stay.
+On our first night at the bar, we met two other couples (who weren't traveling together) who were chatting and laughing as if they had been friends for years.
+Dave and I quickly joined the conversation.
+In fact, all the couples at the resort were very friendly, and some were on their third or fourth visit to Costa Rica, offering a wealth of knowledge and recommendations on tours and other places to visit.
+If we hadn't been on our honeymoon, we probably would have spent much more time getting to know them.

-All of the guests were very adventurous and spent a lot of time exploring and joining tours to make the most of what Costa Rica has to offer.
+All of the guests were quite adventurous, spending a lot of time exploring and joining tours to fully experience what Costa Rica has to offer.

-This was one of our favorite resort guests we saw daily.
-We were able to see the Toucans in the early morning and at dusk, but this little guy got very close one morning at breakfast. (pic taken by another guest)
+This was one of our favorite resort guests that we saw daily.
+We were able to spot the toucans in the early morning and at dusk, but this little guy got very close one morning at breakfast.
+(Photo taken by another guest)

 4. The Bites (aka Food) at the resort

-You all know I love breakfast, and Rancho delivered on breakfast.
-Breakfast is a la carte and is included in your stay.
-They offered a daily fresh juice (which was always yummy), several coffee options and about 10 menu items from savory to sweet to choose from.
+As you all know, I adore breakfast, and Rancho did not disappoint.
+Breakfast is à la carte and included with your stay.
+They provided a delicious daily fresh juice, various coffee choices, and around 10 menu items ranging from savory to sweet.

-Dinner changes nightly and is a flat $49 set by the chef.
-The meal prices for the amount and quality of food are very reasonable.
-Each guest receives two appetizers and a dessert and then they are able to choose between two different entrees.
-The chefs take great pride in food preparation, presentation and flavor combinations.
-We enjoyed dinner.
-Although I love breakfast and lunch more than dinner during my stay.
-However, there is always a fish option and Dave loves fish and I do not.
-The dinners were good, I just loved the lunch options and breakfast much better.
+Dinner varies each night and is priced at a flat rate of $49, set by the chef.
+The cost for the amount and quality of food is very reasonable.
+Each guest receives two appetizers and a dessert, and can choose between two different main courses.
+The chefs take great pride in the preparation, presentation, and flavor combinations of the food.
+We enjoyed dinner, although I prefer breakfast and lunch more during my stay.
+However, there's always a fish option, which Dave loves, but I do not.
+The dinners were good, but I preferred the lunch and breakfast options much more.

 5. The Property